 A first study to report an effect of vegetable consumption on metabolism of a lung carcinogen in humans has found that phenethyl isothiocyanate (PEITC), which is released when chewing watercress, is a chemopreventive agent against lung cancer induced by the tobacco-specific lung carcinogen.7

 Just by consuming cruciferous vegetables such as broccoli and watercress, we can produce sufficient levels of cancer-preventing PEITC.
 Though watercress is most often eaten as a salad, it also goes well with many dishes such as sandwiches and risottos.
-Check out the recipes below to learn how
+Check out the recipes below to learn how to make watercress dishes.